tadvi/logsim/README.md

-# log
+# logsim

-Structured logging for Go
+Simple Structured logging for Go.
+No color.